House GOP keeps Cheney as No. 3 leader, stands by Greene

 WASHINGTON (AP) — House Republicans decided Wednesday to stand by two GOP lawmakers who have polarized the party, voting to retain Rep. Liz Cheney as their No. 3 leader and saying they’d fight a Democratic push to kick Rep. Marjorie Taylor Greene off her committees.

-In a 145-61 vote by secret ballot, House Republicans overwhelmingly rebuffed a rebellion by hard-right conservatives to toss Cheney, R-Wyo., over her vote last month to impeach then-President Donald Trump.
+In a 145-61 secret-ballot vote, House Republicans overwhelmingly rebuffed a rebellion by hard-right conservatives to toss Cheney, R-Wyo., from leadership after she voted last month to impeach then-President Donald Trump.

-Minority Leader Kevin McCarthy ridiculed Democrats for slating a House vote on Thursday that would remove Greene from her committees.
-McCarthy's comment was a signal that he was dismissing bipartisan demands that the hard-right Georgia Republican be punished for her online embrace of racist and violent views and bizarre conspiracy theories.
+Hours earlier, after Democrats slated a House vote for Thursday that would remove Greene from her committees, House Minority Leader Kevin McCarthy ridiculed them for it.
+His comments signaled he was dismissing bipartisan demands that the hard-right Georgia Republican be punished for her online embrace of racist and violent views and bizarre conspiracy theories.

+Attendants said Greene and the conspiracy theories she's embraced came up during the closed-door meeting, which participants said was spirited, with long lines of speakers at the microphones.
+Some said Greene apologized to her colleagues, though there were conflicting, vague versions of exactly what she'd said.

+“She was contrite.
+And I think she brought a lot of people over to her side," said conservative Rep. Thomas Massie, R-Ky.

-But shortly after the Democratic-led House Rules Committee cleared the way for Thursday's vote, McCarthy released a statement saying Democrats were “choosing to raise the temperature" by attempting a “partisan power grab."
+The day's action began when the Democratic-led House Rules Committee cleared the way for Thursday's vote punishing Greene.
+After that meeting, McCarthy released a statement saying Democrats were “choosing to raise the temperature" by attempting a “partisan power grab."

-McCarthy condemned Greene's past endorsements of conspiracy theories — after weeks of saying little critical of her — and said the first-term congresswoman had recognized in a private conversation that she must meet “a higher standard" as a lawmaker.
-Greene has shown support for calls to violence against Democrats and bizarre fictions about faked school shootings.
+He condemned Greene's past endorsements of conspiracy theories — after weeks of saying little critical of her — and said the first-term congresswoman had recognized in a private conversation that she must meet “a higher standard" as a lawmaker.

 “I hold her to her word, as well as her actions going forward," McCarthy said.

-Cheney is a daughter of former Vice President Dick Cheney and a fixture of the party establishment.
-She was among just 10 House Republicans to vote to impeach Trump last month.

-During a break in that closed-door session, McCarthy told reporters he'd defended Cheney inside.
+Greene has shown support for calls to violence against Democrats, bizarre fictions about faked school shootings and unfounded QAnon theories about Democrats joining in child abuse rings.

-At the earlier Rules Committee meeting, Chair Jim McGovern, D-Mass., said lawmakers would send “an awful message” if they took no action on Greene.
+Rules Committee Chair Jim McGovern, D-Mass., said lawmakers would send “an awful message” if they took no action on Greene.
 “If this is not the bottom, I don’t know what the hell is,” McGovern said.

-McCarthy tried to push blame onto Democrats, criticizing them for taking no action against their own lawmakers whom he didn't name, including one he said “spread anti-Semitic tropes.”
-Rep. Ilhan Omar, D-Minn., made comments critical of Israel in 2019 and apologized.

-The internal GOP fight over how to handle Greene and Cheney underscored the hold Trump and his voters still have on much of the party.
-But it's not uniform.
+Yet Senate Minority Leader Mitch McConnell, R-Ky., and other GOP senators have lambasted Greene, reflecting worries that her wing of the party cannot win statewide Senate races.

-House Republicans had faced bipartisan pressure to punish Greene, including from McConnell.
-A House vote was expected to be a political ordeal for many Republicans, forcing them to go on record defending or punishing the unapologetic, social media-savvy Greene.
+Despite McCarthy's support, a House vote over Greene's committee roles was expected to be a political ordeal for many Republicans.
+It would force them to go on record defending or punishing the unapologetic, social media-savvy Greene.

 She burst onto the national political scene after just a month in office and with enthusiastic support from Trump.
 Even during the effort to punish her, she has lashed out at Democrats and raised money on the controversy.